 Group’s previous remuneration statement is available here.

-According to the decision of the Annual General Meeting, in 2022 the annual fee to the Chairman of the Board was EUR 80 000 and the fee to other Board members was EUR 30 000.
-In addition, a reward of EUR 1 000 was paid of a Board or its Committee meeting.
+According to the decision of the Annual General Meeting, in 2023 the annual fee to the Chairman of the Board is EUR 80 000 and the fee to other Board members is EUR 30 000.
+In addition, a reward of EUR 1 000 is paid of a Board or its Committee meeting.
 Members of the Board are reimbursed for travel expenses corresponding to the Group’s traveling compensation principles.

 More information concerning the actualized remuneration of the Board is available in the Group’s Remuneration Report.

 Remuneration of President and CEO

 Rapala VMC announced the change of President and CEO on November 16, 2022.
 Louis d’Alançon succeeded Nicolas Cederström Warchalowski who acted as the President and CEO since March 1, 2020.

 Nicolas Cederström Warchalowski’s remuneration consisted of fixed base salary with fringe benefits, short-term incentive scheme and long-term incentive schemes.

 Louis d’Alançon’s remuneration as President and CEO consists of fixed salary and he has not been offered any variable pay plans during his current tenure as acting President and CEO.
 Due to his current service relationship with the company he is not entitled to annual or meeting fees of the board subject to the decision of the Annual General Meeting of 2022 concerning the board fees.